flox/flox/cli/flox/doc/flox-pull.md

 :   ID of the environment to pull.

 `-f`, `--force`
-:   Forceably overwrite the local copy of the environment.
+:   Forcefully overwrite the local copy of the environment,
+    and accept any kind of modification and possibly incompatible results that have to be addressed manually.

+`-c`, `--copy`
+:   Create a local copy of an environment by removing the connection to the
+    upstream environment on FloxHub.
+    When pulling a new environment this creates a new environment that can be used locally or pushed to FloxHub under a new user or name.

 ```{.include}
 ./include/general-options.md